 #2 Cover the windows with screens

 Windows, doors, or even the tiniest hole can become a gateway for mosquitoes to enter our homes.
-To ensure mosquitoes do not enter inside our houses, put screens on the windows, doors, and openings.
+To ensure mosquitoes do not enter our houses, put screens on the windows, doors, and openings.
 You can also use a mosquito net over the bed or crib to keep your child safe from mosquito bites.

 #3 Dress your child well